Which Free Trading App is For Me?

 “The M1 Finance trading window begins at 9 am CT everyday the NYSE market is open and runs until all orders have been completed,” ~M1 Finance website

-This is how M1 Finance keeps their services free, but it is also a way of helping investors look long-term.
+This helps M1 Finance keep costs low, but it is also a way of helping investors look long-term.
 M1 isn’t for investors seeking to trade throughout the day.

-For a nominal $125 per year, the new M1 Plus service offers a second trading window in the afternoon.
+For a nominal $95 per year, the M1 Plus service offers a second trading window in the afternoon.

 Visit the Robo-Advisor Selection Wizard, take a quick quiz, and find out which robo-advisor is the right one for you.

-For small investors, seeking to invest in fractional shares, either Robinhood or M1 Finance are fine.
+For small investors, seeking to invest in fractional shares, either platform is fine.

 Your money is insured by SIPC (Securities Investor Protection Corporation) against loss of cash and securities from a brokers failure.
 It does not protect against normal investment price declines.